passwordless-id/webauthn/README.md

 ![diagram](https://passwordless.id/protocols/webauthn/overview.svg)

-To learn more about the protocol, check out the webauthn guide at [Passwordless.ID](https://passwordless.id).
+Further documentation about the protocol can be found in the webauthn guide at [Passwordless.ID](https://passwordless.id).

 Installation / Usage